 - Social Eating – Vacation is often a time to relax with family and friends, and that’s definitely a good thing!
-It’s just that lots of these social interactions center around food, and although you may be on a diet, those who you’re close to may not be.
-That leads to “social participation” in some less healthy meals, and since high-calorie food is one of those things that our culture generally accepts (and even promotes) you can find yourself down a lot more “junk food” when you are hanging out in a larger group, especially on a vacation.
+It’s just that lots of these social interactions center around food.
+Although you may be on a diet, those who you’re close to may not be.
+That leads to “social participation” in some less healthy meals.
+High-calorie food is one of those things that our culture generally accepts (and even promotes).
+You can find yourself down a lot more “junk food” when you are hanging out in a larger group.
+Especially on a vacation.

 - Tourist Traps – The restaurants and stores that you may find at the top vacation spots are usually not in the business of selling healthy food.
 If you look closely, a lot of these businesses are selling “comfort food” where the goal is to make things taste good, regardless of calorie or fat content.
 That means you might be constantly tempted by some of the most diet-crashing items when you’re in these “tourist spots.”

-- Lack of Routine – You may not think about it this way, but a lot of successful dieters rely quite a bit on routine.
+- Lack of Routine – You may not think about it this way but you should!
+A lot of successful dieters rely quite a bit on routine.
 It may be a large part of what gives you that level of motivation that you need to stick to a healthy diet or weight loss plan.
 When you’re on vacation, part of the idea is skipping your usual routine and cutting loose.
 That often means your diet will suffer.
 However, that’s not necessarily the way it has to be.
-Finding a good middle ground between having fun and maintaining your fitness goals can put you on track to staying on your health kick during your vacation and coming back home without a whole lot of extra pounds.
+Finding a good middle ground between having fun and maintaining your fitness goals can put you on track.
+Staying on your health kick during your vacation and coming back home without a whole lot of extra pounds.

 Keep all of the above in mind when you’re packing for your next trip away from home.